 About the 58th Street Library

-The 58th Street branch of The New York Public Library opened in 1907 and is now a full-service adult branch in East Midtown.
+The 58th Street branch of The New York Public Library opened on May 10, 1907 and is now a full-service adult branch in East Midtown.

 The branch was originally housed in a building built with funds donated by Andrew Carnegie.
 It relocated to its present site in 1969, and it now occupies part of two floors of an office tower.